joewilson81/ReactNativeStarterKit/README.md

 2. I'm assuming we're going to use Redux, so let's install it: `npm i redux --save`

    We also need React-Redux: `npm i react-redux --save`

+3. Set up the folder structure.
+This is entirely based on personal preference and convenience.

+   Create `/src/App.js`

+   Edit `index.ios.js` and `index.android.js` to register the component with `/src/App.js`

+   Create a React-Redux Provider in `/src/App.js`

+   Create `/src/reducers/index.js` and add a dummy reducer for now so we can get the store up and running.

+   Create a Redux store in `/src/App.js` and assign it to the Provider via props.

+   Test that everything is working:
+   `react-native run-ios` To check in iOS `react-native run-android` (while the Android emulator is running) to check in Android